Alan Hurst (cricketer)

 Alan George Hurst (born 15 July 1950) is a former Australian cricketer who played in twelve Test matches and eight One Day Internationals between 1975 and 1979.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.

 Career

 Hurst made his first class debut in 1972–73 taking 18 wickets at 40.61.

 Test debut

 Hurst was talked about as a test prospect early on because of his pace.
-He was picked to play in the thirst test against New Zealand at the Adelaide, replacing an injured Max Walker.
-That season the selectors were "experimenting" heavily in anticipation of the Ashes series later in the year.
+He was picked to play in the third test against New Zealand at the Adelaide, replacing an injured Max Walker.
+That season the selectors were experimenting heavily in anticipation of the Ashes series later in the year.
 According to one writer, "Hurst is no express.
 A famous Australian former selector refers to him as "the hearse" but throughout a hard Shield season he has carried the burden for Victoria and his figures have been consistently presentable."

 In Hurst's first test he captured the wicket of the Kiwis' star bat Glenn Turner, taking 1–56 and 0–17.
 However he wasn't selected to make the trip across the Tasman for the return series a few weeks later, despite a request from Australian skipper Ian Chappell that he do so.
-Chappell considered Hurst the fastest bowler in the country with Dennis Lillee sidelined by a severe back injury.
+Chappell considered Hurst the fastest bowler in the country, with Dennis Lillee sidelined by a severe back injury.
 Hurst took 38 first class wickets in 1973–74 at 30.57.

 Hurst was unable to play the first few games of 1974–75 due to his back injury.
 The rise of Jeff Thomson during the Ashes series later in 1974 pushed Hurst further down the pecking order in the hunt for a baggy green cap.
 He took 29 wickets at 20.13 over the summer and was picked on the 1975 tour of England.